Frequently asked questions

 Camp One, where guests stay on night one, offers stunning vistas and comfortable facilities including flushing toilets, warm showers, and cosy beds under canvas.
 Camp Two, where guests stay on night two, offers elevated comfort with foot spas and a lookout platform that invites sweeping views of the surrounds.
 At both camps you have the option to sleep in canvas tents that offer cosy beds and space to stand or choose to snooze outside in a swag under the stars, then dream of more incredible moments to come.

-One of the many great aspects of the Uluṟu-Kata Tjuṯa Signature Walk is that we stay at our accommodations every night so there’s no need to carry a heavy pack.
+One of the many great aspects of our Uluṟu-Kata Tjuṯa walks is that we stay at our accommodations every night so there’s no need to carry a heavy pack.
 Your daypack should weigh no more than 5kg.

 All you need to carry while walking is: